AndreasBrochs/magic_8ball/README.md

-Just for fun, not much effort put into it.
+Just for fun, not much effort put into it.</br>
-Very simple Magic 8 ball game.
+Very simple Magic 8 ball game.</br>
 Ask the magic 8 ball a question and get an answer.